Trylz/RestirFalcor/README.md

 ## Grab necessary assets
 The dragon buddha model is huge.
 Git doesnt allow me to push files that are greater than 100 MB.
-That model nned to be insalled has explained here: https://github.com/Trylz/RestirFalcor/blob/master/TestScenes/DragonBuddha/README.txt
+That model need to be insalled has explained here: https://github.com/Trylz/RestirFalcor/blob/master/TestScenes/DragonBuddha/README.txt

 ## Building prerequisites